Properties of Portuguese Laurel hedging plants

 After care for the Portuguese laurel hedging plants.

-Portuguese laurel leaves turn yellow as a response to stress.
+The leaves of Portuguese laurel hedging plants turn yellow as a response to stress.
 This stress can be a result of under watering or over watering of the plants.

 Type: Moderately fast Growing